-In CSD, design speeds for thoroughfares outside subdivisions are rarely less than 35 mph and may be as high as 50 mph.
+14 Design speeds for thoroughfares outside subdivisions are rarely less than 35 mph and 15 may be as high as 50 mph.
 Thus, longer distance through traffic is mixed with shorter trip traffic accessing local services.
-Higher volume, high speed streets fronted by the walls of subdivisions or surface parking lots of commercial developments result in a built environment that impedes pedestrian, transit and bicycle due to long distances between signals, difficulty crossing wide roadways, lack of shade, and other accommodations for bicyclists and pedestrians..
-See the top of Figure 1 for an illustration of CSD.
+Higher volume, high speed streets fronted by the 16 17 walls of subdivisions or surface parking lots of commercial developments result in a built 18 environment that is uncomfortable for and impedes pedestrian, transit and bicycle travel 19 because these users are very uncomfortable.
+See the top of Figure 1 below for an